Can I Use Loop with a Red Loop?

 While you are red-looping due to a failure to communicate with the pump/pod, you will continue to get your regularly set basal amount for that time of the day, but you will not be able to bolus and Loop will not make adjustments to your basal delivery.
 If you were running a temporary basal amount when the red loop started, you will get that temporary amount until it times out.
 (You can see when a temporary basal amount is set to expire by adding 30 minutes to the time under the temporary basal bar.)
 After the temporary basal amount expires, you will get your standard basal amount for that time of day.

-Red-Looping for Lack of CGM Data
+Red-Loop: Lack of CGM Data

 If you are red-looping because of a lack of CGM data (as happens during the two-hour warm-up period for a new sensor), you can continue to use the Loop app to control your pump.
 For short outages, you can even keep looping and enter carbs and get recommendations.
-But make sure the recommended doses look reasonable, especially if you’re without a CGM for a longer period of time and entering carbs more than once.
+But make sure the recommended doses look reasonable, especially if you’re without a CGM for a longer period of time and entering more than one meal.

 You can use Apple Health to input the blood glucose (BG) data from your traditional glucose meter and Loop will automatically read it.
 Even easier, use a Bluetooth connected meter that automatically enters the result into Apple Health.